Polydore Vergil: Other works

-Vergil published a Commentariolum in Dominicam Precem ("Commentary on the Lord's Prayer") at Basle in 1525, accompanying an edition of the De Inventoribus Rerum.
+Vergil published a Commentariolum in Dominicam Precem ("Commentary on the Lord's Prayer") at Basel in 1525, accompanying an edition of the De Inventoribus Rerum.
 His comments owed much to Erasmus' Precatio Dominica in septem portiones distributa (1523).

 At Erasmus' request, Vergil worked on a translation from the Greek of Dio Chrysostom's De Perfecto Monacho, which he published in 1533.
 It was reprinted in 1541 and 1550.

 In 1545, he published his last work, the Dialogorum libri, a collection of Latin dialogues, divided into three parts as De patientia, De vita perfecta, and De veritate et mendacio.

 Commemoration

 Vergil was buried in Urbino Cathedral, in the chapel of St Andrew which he himself had endowed.
 In 1613, it was agreed that a memorial stone should be set over his tomb.
 This was eventually put in place in 1631, with an inscription stating that his fame would "live for ever in the world".
 However, it is believed to have been lost when the cathedral was severely damaged by an earthquake in 1789.

 Vergil's family home and alleged birthplace in Urbino (now a property of the University of Urbino) is marked by a plaque; and there is also a bust of him in the city, unveiled in 2000.

 Vergil is among the worthies whose portraits were painted in c.1618–19 on the frieze in what is now the Upper Reading Room of the Bodleian Library, Oxford.